-Responder Care™ provides Emergency Medical Services (EMS) & Mobile Integrated Healthcare (MIH) - Community Paramedicine (CP) for First Responders and their families.
+Responder Care™ delivers private Emergency Medical Services & Mobile Integrated Healthcare - Community Paramedicine (MIH-CP) for Responders and their family members throughout Northern Virginia.

 Emergency Medical Services (EMS) is a system that responds to emergencies in need of highly skilled pre-hospital clinicians.
 EMS also plays a role in non-emergent medical care.
 Community Paramedicine (CP), also known as Mobile Integrated Healthcare (MIH), is a patient-centered healthcare model in which EMS clinicians provide care outside the emergency response system. -source: ems.gov